Hjaltesorgenfrei/Vulkanologi/README.md

   - [ ] Car follow, takes a Car state as input.
 Probably Needs to be a entity pointer as it might be on another entity.
     - Can probably just be a physics object it follows in this case.
 It also has a velocity.
     - Keyboard should also allow for rotating the camera around the object in any case.
-  - Might be an idea to allow mutiple cameras to exists on many objects or more on just one.
+  - Might be an idea to allow multiple cameras to exists on many objects or more on just one.
 And then just switch between them.
 - [ ] Possibly move adding/onRemove to Physics file to make sure that the correct components are added and removed.
 - [ ] C# scripting could probably be done with .NET hosting. <https://github.com/dotnet/samples/tree/main/core/hosting>
   - Mono is another choice, <http://nilssondev.com/mono-guide/book/>